‘I don’t even know if she’s dead’: Wife killer refuses to reveal where her body is

 Razzell denied allegations he abused his wife during their marriage, alleging he was the one “monstered” by her as their relationship broke down.

-He also denied allegations of “emotional, financial and often physical abuse” of Ms Razzell in the years leading to up to her death.
+He also denied allegations of “emotional, financial and often physical abuse” of Mrs Razzell in the years leading to up to her death.

 “The allegations aren’t true,” he said.
 “They were made by my wife who had a motive to make them and it saddens me it really upsets me… because of the serious harm they are doing to me because that’s what my children think of me.”

-Asked about blood evidence matching Ms Razzell found in the boot of a car he had borrowed, he told the panel: “I think it was placed there to incriminate me.
+Asked about blood evidence matching Mrs Razzell found in the boot of a car he had borrowed, he told the panel: “I think it was placed there to incriminate me.
 It must have been with Linda’s involvement because it was fresh blood.

 “So I suspect it was probably not Linda herself because that is not her character, I suspect it was someone cooperating with her.”